Geoff Southern: Electoral history

+He also unsuccessfully stood for Senator in 2005 and 2010.

-On 5 January 2009 he, and a Jersey Democratic Alliance colleague in the same constituency (Shona Pitman), were charged with breaching Article 39A of the Public Elections (Jersey) Law 2002, which prohibits a candidate or representative from interfering with a person's application for registration to vote, during the November 2008 election.
+In 2009 he and another deputy in the same constituency (Shona Pitman), were charged with breaching Article 39A of the Public Elections (Jersey) Law 2002, which prohibits a candidate or representative from interfering with a person's application for registration to vote, during the November 2008 election.
 Southern had opposed the introduction of this law when it was debated in the States assembly in 2008, saying that he would "continue to assist people who ask me to help them fill in the form … I am among those who may well be prosecuted under the bureaucratic nonsense of a piece of law".
 On 20 February 2009, Southern pleaded guilty in Magistrate's Court to breaking the law "by assisting about 70 elderly, infirm or busy people to complete a postal vote application form in the election and/or delivering their completed forms" and he was committed to the Royal Court for sentencing.
 In mitigation his advocate submitted that the law infringed the human rights of the disabled and infirm to take part in the electoral process and the debate on Article 39A in the States had been flawed.
 Southern was sentenced to a fine of £10,000 (or twenty weeks' imprisonment in default).

-In June 2010, Southern stood in a by-election for a vacant senatorial seat caused by Stuart Syvret's six-month absence from the island, finishing fifth out of nine candidates.
-In October 2011, Southern was successful in retaining his seat as Deputy for the St Helier No. 2 district.

 Party politics

-In 2005, Southern was a founding member of the Jersey Democratic Alliance and upon the retirement of Chairman Rev Tony Keogh he was elected to the leadership of that party.
-His election fomented the split in the party which led to the formation of the short-lived Centre Party.
+In 2005, Southern was a founding member and later leader of the Jersey Democratic Alliance.
+Southern stood as an independent in the 2011 elections and the party was wound up shortly afterwards.

-He was one of two JDA candidates in the 2005 Senatorial elections but neither was unsuccessful.
-He ran in the Deputy elections the following month as an independent (though remained a member of the party) and retained his seat.
-In 2006 he stepped down from the chair.

-In the 2008 deputies' elections, Southern was one of four JDA candidates elected.
-When the three other members subsequently left the party and continued to sit as independents, Southern remained the only member of the States assembly formally affiliated to a political party.
-In August 2011, he announced that he would be standing as an independent in the October 2011 elections.
+Southern went on to be a founder member of Reform Jersey in 2014.